 Unzip the Vital to cool off without worry of it falling right off your shoulders.

 Weight and Packability

-Like most windbreakers we reviewed, the Vital packs into its own chest pocket and features a sturdy exterior loop to clip it onto your backpack or harness.
+Like many of the windbreakers we tested, the Vital packs into its own chest pocket and features a sturdy exterior loop to clip it onto your backpack or harness.
 However, with all the additional pocket zippers, the stiffened brim, and a few other extra technical features, the Rab can only be so light.

-While it couldn't come close to the featherweight 1.2 ounces of the Houdini, the Rab is still just a few ounces more.
+While it couldn't come close to the featherweight 1.2 ounces of the Houdini, the Rab is still just a few ounces more, tipping the scales at 5 ounces.
 Unless you're really into ultralight gear, you probably won't notice much of a difference.
 This jacket's fabric is quite thin, which helps with weight and packability, but also means you can easily read t-shirt graphics and see patterns of whatever layers you wear underneath.
 We also found that the jacket's wrinkles fade with the body heat of being worn, but it takes time.

 The Vital folds into its own pocket to be brought along on any adventure.